 – Providing time and a safe space for people to submit their concerns and for your business to answer and adapt to those concerns

-- Provide flexible working as a basis, especially if it’s been proven during lockdown that your team can successfully work from home
+– Continue to allow flexible working as a basis, especially if it’s been proven during lockdown that your team can successfully work from home

-- Allow people to gradually phase themselves back into working so they can adjust physically and mentally at their own pace
+– Allow people to gradually phase themselves back into working so they can adjust physically and mentally at their own pace.
+This may be particularly key for those workers who have been furloughed.

 – Consider providing counselling or training in mental health first aid to ensure you are prepared and qualified to talk wellbeing with staff

-With careful consideration and open communication, we believe all employers and employees can comfortably return to work, if mental health is at the forefront of their discussions.
+With careful consideration and open communication, we believe all employers and employees can comfortably return to work when restrictions allow, if work place mental health is at the forefront of their discussions.